Angina (Chest Pain)

 • Determining the cause

-• Medicines to help keep the arteries open
+• Medications to help keep the arteries open, such as nitrates and calcium channel blockers

-• Medicines to treat other medical conditions and risk factors like high blood pressure, high cholesterol and diabetes
+• Medications to treat other medical conditions and risk factors such as high blood pressure, high cholesterol (including statins) and diabetes

 • Lifestyle changes including healthy diet and physical activity